These past three months were quite difficult for my wife and I.

 Notice also that when they disobeyed God, they realized that they were naked.
 They became ashamed and did not want to face God naked.
 This is what happens to us when we go against God’s commands.
 This feeling of shame remains in us today.
 God does not want us to stand before him in shame.
-He wants us to stand before him naked: just as we are.
-What pleases the Lord is not our accomplishments.
+He wants us to stand before him naked - just as we are.
+Because what pleases the Lord is not our accomplishments.
 But the Lord is pleased with a humble and contrite heart.
 A heart that admits his nothingness before the Lord.

-So now we know God's plan for man: to live in him.
+So now we have Gods plan for man - to live in him.
 But because of man’s desire to be like God, man sinned and was condemned to death.
 But God’s plan still remains and in his stubborn love, God did not give up.

 This brings us to the resurrection.
 In John's account of the resurrection, Jesus breathed on the disciples.
 This act is parallel to God breathing his life into man.
 Jesus breathing on the disciples means that now, we can again live in God.
 For those who experience the resurrection of Jesus in their lives, they can live in God.

-This is therefore God's will for us: to live with him in nakedness and total reliance.
+Going back to my reason for this reflection - this is therefore Gods will for us: to live with him in nakedness and total reliance.
 Total reliance will not stifle our growth.
 Total reliance and surrender in fact is the key to freedom and life in God.